Sudarshan028/Real-estate-dataset-analysis/README.md

 ## Contributing
 - Contributions are welcome!
 If you find any issues or have suggestions, feel free to submit a pull request or open an issue.

-## License
-- This dataset is provided under the MIT License.

 ## Acknowledgments
 - Thanks to the contributors who collected and shared this real estate data.